Previous dayMarch 20, 2026Next day

 6.3 km-I-✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.5 earthquake 230 km ESE of Attu Station, Alaska at 20:11 UTC on March 20, 2026.
-On the Modified Mercalli scale, shaking reached 1.5 — considered weak.
-This was a shallow crustal earthquake, focused at 6.3 km depth.
-Geolocation places the event at 51.956°N, 176.251°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 3.5 event was detected 230 km ESE of Attu Station, Alaska on March 20, 2026, with origin time 20:11 UTC.
+Peak ground motion corresponded to MMI 1.5, classified as weak shaking.
+The hypocenter lay at 6.3 km, placing this in the shallow crustal category.
+Coordinates: 51.956°, 176.251°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20